centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 ndo
 ```

-The following chapters describe the parameters of each object type
+The following chapters describe the parameters of each object type.

 ipv4: